-The following are your rights with respect to your member information.
-If you would like to exercise the following rights, please contact us as described below, under "Who to Contact."
+These are your rights with respect to your member information.
+If you would like to exercise any of these rights, contact us as described below under "Who to Contact."

 - You have the right to ask to receive confidential communications of PHI.
-For example, if you believe that you would be harmed if we send your PHI to your current mailing address (for example, in situations involving domestic disputes or violence); you can ask us to send the information by alternate means, by fax or to an alternate address.
+If you believe that you would be harmed if we send your PHI to your current mailing address (for example, in situations involving domestic disputes or violence), you can ask us to send the information by alternate means, by fax or to an alternate address.
 We will try to accommodate reasonable requests.

 - You have the right to be informed of any data breaches that compromise your PHI.
 In the event of a breach of your unsecured PHI, we’ll provide you with notification of such a breach as required by law or in cases in which we deem it appropriate.